Jalen Hurts, Alabama Beat Georgia in 2018 SEC Title Game; Tua Tagovailoa Injured

 What's Next?

-Alabama will turn its attention toward the CFP and await the selection committee's decision on which team will be the No. 4 seed and the Tide's semifinal opponent.
+Alabama will turn its attention toward the CFP and await the selection committee's decision on which team will be the No. 4 seed and likely the Tide's semifinal opponent.

-Georgia won't be preparing for a CFP game, but it is still in line for a major bowl game since it lost just twice in arguably the top conference in the nation.
+Georgia surely won't be preparing for a CFP game, but it is still in line for a major bowl game since it lost just twice in arguably the top conference in the nation.

 Tua Leaves SEC Championship with Leg Injury